-If you are you interested in sharing how your firm or legal department has addressed or solved a particular problem or set of challenges in the realm of knowledge management, I encourage you to submit your idea for a speaking spot using this Google Form.
+Ark Group’s 14th annual Knowledge Management in the Legal Profession conference will take place in New York City this coming October 23-24, 2018 (at New York Law School).
+If you are interested in sharing how you and/or your firm has addressed or solved a particular problem or set of challenges in the realm of Legal Knowledge Management, we’d love to consider you for a speaking engagement!

 I’m looking forward to my first visit to Hong Kong to participate in what promises to be a great KM event: Ark Group’s 15th Annual KM Asia conference on November 18-19, 2015.